-Lectures, break-outs, health and safety fairs, churches, schools, hospitals and social organizations & guided meditations
+Inspiring presentations, break-outs, health and safety fairs, churches, schools, and social organizations.

-At 40 years old, Fowler was suffering the consequences of decades of indulging in unhealthy, self-destructive lifestyle habits.
+At 40, Fowler was suffering the consequences of decades of indulging in unhealthy, programmed, self-destructive lifestyle habits.
 The then 300-pound Hoosier was diagnosed with viral cardiomyopathy, essentially an incurable infection of the heart and doctors told him death was certain.
 He should call his family.

-“It was my wakeup call,” Fowler says.
+“It was my wake-up call,” Fowler says.
 “I was rudderless living a debauched life.
 Clueless in Indianapolis.
 Following outdated, corporately biased nutritional information.”

-As he laid in a hospital bed in deep contemplation, he says something took place.
+As he lay in a hospital bed, deep in contemplation, he says something divine took place.

 “One night, I remember a puff of wind on my cheek, but didn’t recognize until years later, it was divine intervention, an angel visitation, cleaning me up for my life’s mission.”